ibmresilient/resilient-community-apps/oauth-utils/README.md

 Starting callback listener on port 8080.
 Starting browser.
 ```
-A web browser is launched, and the rest of the process will be completed using the browser.
+A web browser is launched, and the rest of the process is be completed using the browser.

 * In the browser, sign in as the SMTP email user.